Error catastrophe

 The term is most widely used to refer to mutation accumulation to the point of inviability of the organism or virus, where it cannot produce enough viable offspring to maintain a population.
 This use of Eigen's term was adopted by Lawrence Loeb and colleagues to describe the strategy of lethal mutagenesis to cure HIV by using mutagenic ribonucleoside analogs.

 There was an earlier use of the term introduced in 1963 by Leslie Orgel in a theory for cellular aging, in which errors in the translation of proteins involved in protein translation would amplify the errors until the cell was inviable.
 This theory has not received empirical support.

 Error catastrophe is predicted in certain mathematical models of evolution and has also been observed empirically.

-Like every organism, viruses 'make mistakes' (or mutate) during replication.
-The resulting mutations increase biodiversity among the population and help subvert the ability of a host's immune system to recognise it in a subsequent infection.
+Like every organism, viruses "make mistakes" (or mutate) during replication.
+The resulting mutations increase biodiversity among the population and can confer advantages such as helping to subvert the ability of a host's immune system to recognise it in a subsequent infection.
 The more mutations the virus makes during replication, the more likely it is to avoid recognition by the immune system and the more diverse its population will be (see the article on biodiversity for an explanation of the selective advantages of this).
-However, if it makes too many mutations, it may lose some of its biological features which have evolved to its advantage, including its ability to reproduce at all.
+However, mutations are not, as a general rule, beneficial, and if it accumulates too many harmful mutations, it may lose some of its biological features which have evolved to its advantage, including its ability to reproduce at all.

-The question arises: how many mutations can be made during each replication before the population of viruses begins to lose self-identity?
+The question arises: how many mutations can occur during each replication before the population of viruses begins to lose the ability to survive?

 Basic mathematical model

-Consider a virus which has a genetic identity modeled by a string of ones and zeros (e.g. 11010001011101....).
+Consider a virus which has a genetic identity modeled by a string of ones and zeros (e.g. 11010001011101…).
 Suppose that the string has fixed length L and that during replication the virus copies each digit one by one, making a mistake with probability q independently of all other digits.

 Due to the mutations resulting from erroneous replication, there exist up to 2L distinct strains derived from the parent virus.
 Let xi denote the concentration of strain i; let ai denote the rate at which strain i reproduces; and let Qij denote the probability of a virus of strain i mutating to strain j.